 • We got to see a real-life channel for the US Navy in a third world country!
 (By the way, they mark their channels very well.)

 • We thought ahead and brought with us a bit of sustenance.
 Yes, a half a bag of potato chips isn’t filling or healthy, but when you’re hungry and lunch is a ways out they do hit the spot!

 • Jerry, at the Fresh Water Cay dock was helpful, kind and knowledgeable.
 He tied up the boat, hauled us up onto the dock, gave us directions to the restaurant and did it all again when we came out 5 minutes later.
 For free (although we did tip him for his help).

 • We came across a local woman just outside of the restaurant in the otherwise deserted area, who told us all the wonderful places to go on the island.
 Although she thought most of them would be closed on Sunday or were private resorts and wouldn’t seat us without calling in advance, she was lovely – friendly, helpful and even offered to drive us to a restaurant (but her car was in the shop).
 Still, wasn’t that sweet?

-• One of the places the woman described rung a bell for my husband.
+• One of the places the woman described rung a bell for my friend.
 He had met the owner just the day prior.
 How synchronistic was that?
 And the place he owned was the favorite of all the possibilities our new friend had listed.

 • Despite what we’d heard we had no problem being served lunch.
 We sat down to a sumptuous (vegetarian) meal.

 • We were given a personal tour of the facilities, which includes a spa built at the end of a long dock.
 The spa floor is glass so you can watch the fish while you enjoy your massage!

 • We were so delighted with our find and discussing coming back for a longer stay (and a massage), the 2 hour ride back flew by.